-In 1991, when founder Charles Robbins returned to Denver from Los Angeles, he noticed that friends living with HIV/AIDS were wasting away before his eyes.
+In 1991, when Charles Robbins returned to Denver from Los Angeles, he found that friends living with HIV/AIDS were wasting away before his eyes.
 He founded Project Angel Heart in response, modeling it after Project Angel Food, a Los Angeles organization where he had been a volunteer.
-(Click here to read Robbins’ full story on founding Project Angel Heart.)

 At first, Charles and a group of friends solicited food from local restaurants and distributed it on the weekends.
 Project Angel Heart’s first meal was a pan of lasagna donated by Racine’s restaurant and delivered to 12 clients.
 Soon we needed our own kitchen, and St Barnabas Episcopal Church in Capitol Hill welcomed and embraced us.

 Project Angel Heart grew steadily over the next three years.
 By 1994, we were preparing and delivering meals six days per week, and demand for nutritious meals for those living with HIV/AIDS was increasing rapidly.
 In 1996 we moved to a larger kitchen in Our Savior’s Lutheran Church to keep up with the growth in demand for our services.